Raphdf201/Python_projects/README.md

 # Python_projects
 # my python projects
-These are little python files that i make for fun and to discover/practice using python functions
+These are little python files that i make for fun and to discover/practice python